Brioche Donuts (VIDEO)

 My favorite way to serve brioche donuts is tossed in sugar while they are still warm.
 Enjoy with tea or coffee for an extra special moment.

 Brioche donuts are best served fresh and hot.
-I bet there won’t be any leftovers but in the event that you do, they store well for 1-2 days at room temperature in an airtight container.
-Wrap leftovers in plastic wrap and a kitchen towel.
-This secures the moisture and prevents the brioche donuts from drying.
-If making ahead, save any filling in the refrigerator until serving.
+Leftovers store well for 1-2 days at room temperature.
+Wrap in a paper towel, plastic wrap and a kitchen towel.
+This locks in the moisture and prevents the donuts from drying.
+Re-heat in microwave for 10-15 seconds before serving.
+If making ahead, I suggest saving any filling in the refrigerator until serving.

 Brioche Donuts.